dotnet/docfx/docs/designs/xref.md

     | yes | PR | test -> master | master | yes |
     | yes | PR | test -> live | live | no |
     > For the last scenario, the UID definition repo may not go live yet, so the correct resolved URL should be `review.docs.com`, but it is `docs.com`, which would not be found.
-    > For cross site reference,
+    > For cross site reference, branch info is also appended to the resolved URL as implemented in v2.
     - The href of UID is from the same host name as the referencing repository.
         - If the current branch is `live`, and the UID href is also from `live`, everything is OK
         - If the current branch is `master`, then the output site is `review.docs`, but the resovled url is `docs` which is `live`, while browsing the UID href, the user should not jump to another site(`docs`)